 Ensure continuity of care

 No specific equipment is required to provide telehealth services.
-Services can be provided through telephone and widely available video calling apps and software such as Skype, FaceTime, Duo, GoToMeeting and others.
+Services can be provided through telephone and widely available video calling apps and software.

-As the MBS website explains, free versions of these applications (i.e. non-commercial versions) may not meet applicable laws for security and privacy.
-Practitioners must ensure that their chosen telecommunications solution meets their clinical requirements and satisfies privacy laws.2
+Free versions of applications (i.e. non-commercial versions) may not meet applicable laws for security and privacy.
+Practitioners must ensure that their chosen telecommunications solution meets their clinical requirements, their patient’s or client’s needs and satisfies privacy laws.

-These FAQs are designed to support practitioners to use telehealth in response to the COVID-19 pandemic.
-They will be reviewed and updated as required during this time.
+This guidance is designed to support practitioners to use telehealth in response to the COVID-19 pandemic.
+It will be reviewed and updated as required during this time.